-Prescribers are advised to inform the male patients of this potential risk and consider alternative therapeutic options with the patient, as a precautionary measure.
-In men initiating or remaining on valproate treatment, it is recommended for prescribers to discuss with the patient, at least annually, the need for effective contraception, and to ensure that the male patient has acknowledged the risk and precautions associated with valproate use using the Annual Risk Acknowledgement Form.
-The Annual Risk Acknowledgement Form is intended to be used at the time of treatment initiation and during each annual review of valproate treatment by the prescriber.
+Prescribers are advised to inform male patients of this potential risk and consider alternative therapeutic options with the patient, as a precautionary measure.
+In men initiating or remaining on valproate treatment, it is recommended for prescribers to discuss with the patient, at least annually, the need for effective contraception, and to ensure that the male patient has acknowledged the risk and precautions associated with valproate use using the Annual Risk Acknowledgement Form is intended to be used at the time of treatment initiation and during each annual review of valproate treatment by the prescriber.